 Steps are taken to support patients involved in guidance development.
-NHS Education for Scotland (NES) currently holds the Investors in Volunteers standard from Volunteer Scotland and patients are provided with the Induction Information for NES volunteers and NES Volunteer Handbook which contain information about training and support available.
+Patients are provided with the NES Volunteer Handbook which contain information about training and support available.
 SDCEP supports patients through informal communications to discuss their role in the guidance development and their needs to fulfil this, preliminary informal meetings to allow them to meet the chair and guidance developers, and offers of further discussion and support during the process.
 Detailed information about the guidance development process and methodology is provided to all GDG members including patients prior to and during meetings, with further explanation and discussion provided for patients or other members as required.
-As for all members of the GDG, SDCEP try to schedule meetings at suitable times, organise travel and overnight stays if required and will accommodate any specific requirements identified wherever possible.
+As for all members of the GDG, SDCEP try to schedule online or face-to face meetings at suitable times, organise travel and overnight stays if required and will accommodate any specific requirements identified wherever possible.

-Patient views are also sought through methods such as focus groups, interviews or bespoke surveys or through contact with appropriate charities, organisations or support groups (see section 3.2) and this information is presented and considered at group meetings.
+Patient views are also sought through methods such as focus groups, interviews or bespoke surveys or through contact with appropriate charities, organisations or support groups (see Section 3.2) and this information is presented and considered at GDG meetings.